QualitySushi/osrs-simulator/README.md

 Overview

+    If you encounter a bug or have a suggestion, submit it from the [Report Bug](/report-bug) page.
+Reports are automatically converted into GitHub issues via a workflow.
 The ScapeLab DPS Calculator is a powerful tool for Old School RuneScape players to optimize their combat gear and strategies.
 By accurately implementing the game's combat formulas, this calculator helps players compare different equipment setups, account for special effects, and calculate expected damage against various bosses.
 Key Features